When should I go?

 How can I transport my bike while in Austria?

-The Austrian Federal Railways offer substantial services for cyclists.
+.
 Practically all local trains will carry your bikes in the baggage car.
 For long-distance trains (IC or EC trains) carefully check the timetable for a bicycle symbol next to the train number.
 You will need to purchase a ticket for your bike and personally bring it to the baggage car for loading.
 This will make sure that your bike will be on the same train with you.

 Where do I stay along the way?